 African theologies in general emerged from struggles against the injustices of colonialism in most of Sub-Saharan Africa and apartheid in South Africa.
 Because these injustices affected entire nations the focus was on national liberation which was assumed would bring liberation for all.
 The assumption was challenged by women in liberation movements who exposed patriarchy and gender inequality in all structures of society and culture.
 Similarly, The Circle of Concerned African Women Theologians took the struggle for gender equality and social justice into the theological and cultural spheres.
 The epidemics of HIV and AIDS and violence against women as well as the increase in violence against sexual minorities have once again placed gender at the centre of the struggle for justice for all.
-This course will explore will introduce students to the rich history, diversity and evolution of African theologies in response to social injustice in general and gender in particular.
+This course will introduce students to the rich history, diversity and evolution of African theologies in response to social injustice in general and gender in particular.

 Gender in Church Community Development Practice - An International Case Study Approach